St Ursula's Church, Bern

 St Ursula's Church, Bern is an Anglican Episcopal church in Bern, Switzerland.

 The church is one of the ten Anglican chaplaincies in Switzerland that have a resident chaplain (minister) and together form the Archdeaconry of Switzerland.
-St Ursula's has a long tradition of ministry to all English-speaking people in the Canton of Bern and beyond.
-It also provides a home for Christians from many different denominations and cultural backgrounds.

 History

 19th Century

 Between 1832 and 1847, the Chaplain from Christ Church, Lausanne held 21 services in Bern at the invitation of the British minister.
 These were probably held at the British Legation.

 Hoteliers throughout Switzerland were eager to offer facilities for worship.
 In 1845, the Bernese authorities gave permission for English services to be held in the chapel of the Bürgerspital.
 A group of innkeepers undertook to pay the cost of bringing a chaplain from England.
 Twelve years later, the former deer-park outside the city walls was sold for redevelopment.
 The Cantonal Forestry department made a grant of land at the top of Hirschengraben for building an English church.
 Plans were drawn up in 1858 by the influential English architect, George Edmund Street, but although the community raised Fr 8454.50 towards the construction, this was not enough, and the grant was revoked.

 In 1859, the Colonial and Continental Church Society undertook to support a chaplain in Bern.
 In 1887, funding was taken over by the Society for the Propagation of the Gospel.
 Services were held for a while in the Old Catholic church of St Peter and St Paul, but there were complications due to the bitterness felt by Roman Catholics against the Old Catholic movement, which spilled over into the diplomatic field.
 It was fortunate that the congregation moved in 1887 to the hall of the Lerber School (now the Freies Gymnasium) in Nageligasse.

 The city authorities offered St Anthony's Chapel (the Antonierkirche in Postgasse, at the time being used as a fire brigade storehouse) to the Anglican church in 1889.
 The architect Reginald Blomfield (best remembered today as architect of the Menin Gate in Ypres) reported favourably on the opportunity.
 Despite the enthusiasm of the proprietor of the Hotel Bernerhof, and of Bishop Wilkinson, the offer failed for lack of financial support.
 Permission was given for services to be held in the cathedral (or, if service times clashed, in the French church), but the church did not act on this offer.
 Services continued to be held in the Lerberschule.